cusitristan/Safe-Talk/README.md

-# safe-talk
+# Safe-Talk
 Security Engineering Final Project - A secure messaging service written in python

 ## Docker
-This project is run on docker containers.
+This project is run with docker containers.
 You will need to have docker installed to the run code.

 Open terminal/cmd and cd to main directory where the docker-compose.yml file is.